IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/README.md

 - Run `pnpm start` to start the development environment.

-  This will start a local WordPress using a preconfigured [wp-env](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/) environment
+  This will start a local WordPress using a preconfigured [wp-env](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/) environment.

+  The start script will also generate the vscode settings file (`.vscode/settings.json`) for [PHP Intelephense](https://marketplace.visualstudio.com/items?itemName=bmewburn.vscode-intelephense-client) support and appropriate launch configuration file (`.vscode/launch.json`) for instant PHP debugging.

+  > see [`.wp-env-afterStart.sh`](.wp-env-afterStart.sh) for the script that generates the vscode settings and launch configuration files.

 - Open the WordPress admin dashboard by visiting [http://localhost:8888/wp-admin](http://localhost:8888/wp-admin)